 While your wood letters are drying, begin by tearing out comic book pages and laying them out on your canvas so you can get an idea of how you want your comic wall art to look.
 We just kept overlapping the pages.

 Then we Mod Podged them down and trimmed around the edges.
 Add a medium layer of Mod Podge to the canvas, put the comic book page down and smooth.
 Let dry for 15 – 20 minutes before putting on a top coat.

 One trick I use with a canvas is to turn it over and smooth from the inside.
 Since canvases are so flexible, that works nicely.

 Do this with the small canvases too and let everything dry.

 Then BF had yet another brilliant idea to make the canvases really pop and look more like comic book strips – so he taped off the edges . . .

 and painted black around them.
 Awesome, huh?
 Then let dry.

-Once it’s dry, you can glue everything together with craft glue.
+Once your wall decor is dry, you can glue everything together with craft glue.
 Glue the letters down and glue the smaller canvases to the large one.
 Because sure to use enough craft glue on the smaller canvases.
 Your comic wall art is complete.

 I love my comic book canvas.
 Huge thanks to Craft Cuts for the awesome letters – and check out their selection immediately.
 You are sure to find something you’ll love for your next decorating craft project.

-If you like this project, I hope you’ll check out some of these other comic book ideas:
+If you like this wall decor project, I hope you’ll check out some of these other comic book ideas: